asmcss/assembler/README.md

 - [x] Add support for states
 - [x] Add support for scopes
 - [x] Add support for mixins
-- [ ] Add support for alternative attribute rules.
+- [x] Add support for custom selector attribute
 - [x] Add support for custom elements
 - [ ] Add automated tests, so we can make sure we don’t mess up things in future releases
 - [ ] Cleanup & prepare stable releases